ChameleonCloud/docs/source/technical/baremetal.rst

       RSA key fingerprint is 5b:ca:f0:63:6f:22:c6:96:9f:c0:4a:d8:5e:dd:fd:eb.
       Are you sure you want to continue connecting (yes/no)?

-#.
 When logged in, your prompt may appear like this:

    .. code::

       [cc@my-first-instance ~]$

 .. note:: If you notice SSH errors such as connection refused, password requests, or failures to accept your key, it is likely that the physical node is still going through the boot process.
 In that case, please wait before retrying.
-Also make sure that you use the cc account.
-If after 10 minutes you still cannot connect to the machine, please open a ticket with our help desk.
+Also make sure that you use the ``cc`` account.
+If after 10 minutes you still cannot connect to the machine, please open a ticket with our `help desk <https://www.chameleoncloud.org/user/help/>`_.

-#.
 You can now check whether the resource matches its known description in the resource registry.
 For this, simply run:

    .. code-block:: bash